Worldline EFT treatment of quadratic and cubic gravity theories

 \section{Introduction and Motivation}

 Ever since \cite{Goldberger:2004jt} developed a novel method for describing the dynamics of General Relativity (GR) using the Worldline Effective Field Theory (WEFT), interest in it has spiked.
 Using the path integral approach of Quantum Field Theory (QFT), one can now study both conservative and radiative dynamics of the binary problem in gravity.
-While the calculations of the binary problem have progressed quite a lot in the standard post-Newtonian (PN) formalism, it is slow and cumbersome.
-WEFT of GR has delivered results for the conservative and radiative dynamics in a few years, compared to what it took for the PN formalism to achieve in some decades.
+While the calculations of the binary problem have progressed significantly in the standard post-Newtonian (PN) formalism, they remain slow and cumbersome.
+WEFT of GR has delivered results for conservative and radiative dynamics in a few years, compared to what it took for the PN formalism to achieve over several decades.
 This efficiency has attracted a significant amount of attention to the field of WEFTs in recent years.
 Many reviews of the classical aspects of WEFTs have come up, which include \cite{Goldberger:2007hy,Porto:2016pyg,Levi:2018nxp,Brunello:2022zui}, as well as quantum gravity effects like \cite{Donoghue:1994dn,Donoghue:1995cz,Donoghue:2017ovt,Donoghue:2012zc,Donoghue:2017pgk,Burgess:2003jk}.\\\\ Since the WEFT approach to GR has been tackled to a very high PN order, the next logical step is modifying the gravitational action.
-Modified theories of gravity have gained a lot of traction since the very early days of GR, whenever it was evident that GR was not a complete theory of gravity.
-The singularity at the centre of a black hole (BH), the flattening of the rotation curves of galaxies, the cosmological constant problem, etc., have plagued GR.
+Modified theories of gravity have gained significant traction since the early days of GR, when it became evident that GR was not a complete theory of gravity.
+The singularity at the centre of a black hole (BH), the flattening of rotation curves of galaxies, the cosmological constant problem, and others have plagued GR.
 Two approaches to dealing with the problems of GR have emerged: string theory and loop quantum gravity.
 At the classical limit, both theories are expected to reproduce GR.
 This study will deal with the first relevant subdominant classical effect of a possible high-energy theory of gravity.\\\\ GR is obtained from the Einstein-Hilbert (EH) action defined as follows